DIY Heating Pad | Aromatherapy, Corn, and Rice Heating Pads

 I’m going to be making two heating pads today, each a different size so I can show you a couple options, using both rice and flax seed.
 One is for our shoulders and neck, so will be long and thin, and will be sewn down the middle for better distribution of the filling, flax seed.

-The other will be an everyday type heating pad that can be used really anywhere, and it will be filled with rice.
+The other will be an everyday type heating pad that can be used really anywhere, and it will be filled with uncooked rice.

 Lets dive right in with the DIY heating pad!